Manipur: Sports

 Mukna is a popular form of wrestling.
 Mukna Kangjei, or Khong Kangjei, is a game which combines the arts of mukna (wrestling hockey) and Kangjei (Cane Stick) to play the ball made of seasoned bamboo roots.

 Yubi lakpi is a traditional full contact game played in Manipur, India, using a coconut, which has some notable similarities to rugby.
 Yubi lakpi literally means "coconut snatching".
 The coconut is greased to make it slippery.
 There are rules of the game, as with all Manipur sports.
 The coconut serves the purpose of a ball and is offered to the king, the chief guest or the judges before the game begins.
 The aim is to run while carrying the greased coconut and physically cross over the goal line, while the other team tackles and blocks any such attempt as well as tries to grab the coconut and score on its own.
 In Manipur's long history, Yubi lakpi was the annual official game, attended by the king, over the Hindu festival of Shree Govindajee.
 It is like the game of rugby, or American football.

 Oolaobi (Woo-Laobi) is an outdoor game mainly played by females.
 Meitei mythology believes that UmangLai Heloi-Taret (seven deities–seven fairies) played this game on the Courtyard of the temple of Umang Lai Lairembi.
 The number of participants is not fixed but are divided into two groups (size as per agreement).
 Players are divided as into Raiders (Attackers) or Defenders (Avoiders).
 Hiyang Tannaba, also called Hi Yangba Tanaba, is a traditional boat rowing race and festivity of the Panas.

 Polo

+The origin of modern polo can be traced to Manipur where the world's oldest polo ground lies, Imphal Polo Ground.
 Captain Robert Stewart and Lieutenant Joseph Sherer of the British colonial era first watched locals play a rules-based pulu or sagolkangjei (literally, horse and stick) game in 1859.
 They adopted its rules, calling the game polo, and playing it on their horses.
 The game spread among the British in Calcutta and then to England.

 Apart from these games, some outdoor children's games are fading in popularity.
 Some games such as Khutlokpi, Phibul Thomba, and Chaphu Thugaibi remain very popular elsewhere, such as in Cambodia.
 They are played especially during the Khmer New Year.

 First of its kind in India, National Sports University will be constructed in Manipur.